The 50th Anniversary of The Godfather

 Marlon Brando as Vito Corleone

 For the role of Vito Corleone, Coppola and Puzo wanted Marlon Brando.
-Brando, originally a Broadway actor, had been criticized for leaving the stage to pursue a career in film.
-However, when he appeared as the daringly-seductive Stanley Kowalski in the 1951 rendition of Tennessee Williams’ A Street Car Named Desire, critics changed their tune.
+Brando, originally a Broadway actor, had been criticized for leaving the stage to pursue a film career.
+However, when he appeared as the daringly seductive Stanley Kowalski in the 1951 rendition of Tennessee Williams’ A Streetcar Named Desire, critics changed their tune.
 Despite ample evidence proving his multifaceted talents, the studio was not sold on casting Brando.
-Instead, they wanted Laurence Olivier, the eloquent Englishman known for Shakespearan acting abilities.
+Instead, they wanted Laurence Olivier, the eloquent Englishman known for Shakespearean acting abilities.

 The studio wasn't the only one with doubts about Brando’s participation in the film.
 Brando himself was hesitant to audition.
 However, a combination of flattery and outright trickery soon secured his spot in the production.
 Puzo admitted to sending Brando a personal letter saying he was the “only actor who can play the Godfather,” while Coppola fooled Brando into accidentally participating in a screen test for Paramount President, Stanley Jaffe.
 Ultimately, Brando agreed to do the film, and for free.